zerosicx/gpuCartoonify/cartoonify/README.txt

 1. run com.celanim.cartoonify.Cartoonify.main from within IntelliJ.

-2. run as: java -cp bin com.celanim.cartoonify.Cartoonify
+2. run as: java -cp out/production/cartoonify com.celanim.cartoonify.Cartoonify

-3. run ant task script: ant main
+3. run ant task script from 'cartoonify' directory: ant main

 Run the program with no arguments to see the usage message.

 The clean.sh script can be used to delete all output images when they are no longer needed.

 IMPORTANT: the unit tests should be run after any code changes.